Cet1999/Cet1999.github.io/Blendemoji.md

 Christopher J. Taylor.
 (Their Paper)[https://people.eecs.berkeley.edu/~efros/courses/AP06/Papers/cootes-pami-01.pdf]

 [Documentation for the API](https://github.com/kurnianggoro/GSOC2017)

+To detect landmarks we use function [virtual bool cv::face::Facemark::fit()](https://docs.opencv.org/3.4/db/dd8/classcv_1_1face_1_1Facemark.html#a9c21865859a685d16746f0097e9b3d26)

+virtual bool cv::face::Facemark::fit	(\
+	InputArray 				image,\
+	InputArray 				faces,\
+	OutputArrayOfArrays 	landmarks \
+)

+Parameters\
+image		Input image.\
+faces		Output of the function which represent region of interest of the detected faces.
+Each face is stored in cv::Rect container.\
+landmarks	The detected landmark points for each faces.

 Now we have our data extracted, let's try to interpret data and apply it on our models.